pythonindia/inpycon2019/faq.md

-PyCon India is the annual gathering of Pythonistas, run by the Indian Python community, to foster adoption of the Python programming lanaguage.
+PyCon India is the annual gathering of Pythonistas, run by the Indian Python community, to foster adoption of the Python programming language.
 PyCon India 2019, will take place in Chennai, between Oct 12 and 15.
 This is 11th edition of the conference and about 1200 people are expected to participate in this event, from all over the country.